fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/04_third_party_support.rst

 learning.
 OpenML's datasets are typically larger in size and contain more complex data, enabling more accurate results.
 MLPro supports OpenML's datasets as stream objects.

-These datasets are provided as stream packages containing metadata information about the datasets, including their names, descriptions, and the attributes they contain.
+These datasets are provided as streams containing metadata information about the datasets, including their names, descriptions, and the attributes they contain.

 Learn More: `OpenML <https://www.openml.org/>`_

 .. note::
-    Unfortunately, there have been some issues with OpenML's API integration in MLPro, causing it to not work as intended in some cases. users may encounter errors or limitations when using OpenML data sources through MLPro's stream provider functionality.
-It is recommended to keep an eye out for updates or to consider using alternative data sources until this issue is resolved.
+    Unfortunately, there have been some issues with OpenML's API integration in MLPro, causing it to not work as intended in some cases.
+Users may encounter errors or limitations when using OpenML data sources through MLPro's stream provider functionality.
+It is recommended to keep an eye out for updates.

 .. note::
     MLPro's stream provider functionality not only allows users to access third-party platforms but also provides additional options for loading stream objects from these platforms.
 For instance, when accessing datasets from OpenML, MLPro users can choose between default or custom input and target features.